opendocsg/slw-judgments-backfill/2017_SGHC_81/report.md

 41     Someone so abused and humiliated would be expected to seek help and redress when she breaks her silence.
 In her case, however, she was still reluctant to make a police report.
 Furthermore, when she did speak, what she said was contradictory and inconsistent, with allegation of touching (and no rape) to the mother, and rape (and no digital penetration) to the brother, sister and boyfriend.
 With the passage of time, the girl should not have difficulty to recount accurately the forms of abuse she was put through.

 42     Reverting to her evidence regarding the prime mover, it was apparent that her description of the prime mover’s cabin and the accused’s frequent use of the prime mover was contradicted by the evidence of Mr Sim.
-The Court of Appeal in _Heng Aik Ren Thomas v PP_ [1998] 3 SLR(R) 142 advised that
+The Court of Appeal in _Heng Aik Ren Thomas v PP_ <span class="citation">[1998] 3 SLR(R) 142</span> advised that

  35 Where the quality of the identification evidence is poor, the judge should ask ...
 (I)s there is any other evidence which goes to support the correctness of the identification.
 If the judge is unable to find other supporting evidence for the identification evidence, he should then be mindful that a conviction which relies on such poor identification evidence would be unsafe....